ombudsman schemes exist to deal with complaints from ordinary citizens and consumers about most public bodies and some services in the private sector.

-The services provided by ombudsmen are free of charge.
+The services provided by ombudsman schemes are free of charge.

-For the general public we provide information about the role of the ombudsman and where ombudsmen work and the areas they cover.
+For the general public we provide information about the role of the ombudsman and where ombudsman schemes work and the areas they cover.

 We provide more detailed information that might be of interest to professional working in the field of complaint handling, or to those involved in the establishment of new ombudsman schemes.

 Here you will find the principle features of an ombudsman scheme and how they differ in the public and private sectors.

 We also show the traditional methods of establishing schemes (voluntarily, by statute, and resulting from statute).